-The United Kingdom`s economy posted the fastest growth in the G7.
+The UK economy posted the fastest growth in the G7.
 It`s predicted that the economy will grow quicker than any other economy in the G7 in 2014.
 The UK`s GDP will reach 3.1% which is a direct result in capital investment.

 In comparison Germany is only expected to grow at 1.8%, the item body has forecasted.

 The GDP rose by 0.8% in the first quarter of 2014, this is the fifth consecutive quarter of growth which equated to the longest growth run since the banking crisis.
 The same people who have forecasted the growth for the UK have also stated that the interest rates would not rise in 2014, remaining at the record low of 0.5%.